 Senior Project Manager / Senior Architect: Jim Wiginton, AIA, RID.
 Mr. Wiginton has been practicing architecture for 48 years.
-He started his own architectural firm in 1978 and was managing partner of this firm until 2015 when he merged with another Dallas architect.
-During these 42 years Mr. Wiginton served as architect on buildings for cities and counties across Texas and the Southwestern United States.
+Mr. Wiginton served as architect on buildings for cities and counties across Texas and the Southwestern United States.
 Other governmental clients included The State of Texas, Department of Veterans Affairs and The University of Texas.
 He served as Principal-in-Charge, Planner, designer, and Project Manager on over 100 governmental facilities.
 Mr. Wiginton joined OEI and oversees architectural design and aspects; he is a registered Architect and Interior Designer.
 He has a BA in Architecture.